enriconicoletti/tr-test/README.md

 - Created the docker compose folder structure; a `web` subfolder with the first `Dockerfile`; and an example `index.php` just echoing an Hello world string.
 I set the port mapping to access the webserver from port 8080 of the host.
 The content of the apache `www` folder is copied in the containter at build time.

 - Added a simple round-robin load balancer using the dockercloud `HAProxy` image.
-I linked the load balancer to the webserver container and moved the _80:8080_ port mapping to the load balancer, as the host don't need anymore to connect to the webserver directly.
+I linked the load balancer to the webserver container and moved the _80:8080_ port mapping to the load balancer, as the host doesn't need anymore to connect to the webserver directly.
 Now is possible to specify the `--scale web=2`  command line parameter to spawn multiple webservers instances behind the loadbalancer.

 - Adjusted the PHP file to output the IP, the timestamp and a visits counter (not yet shared).
 The content-type is changed to interpret the output as json.
-Loading the PHP page the visit counter is incremented every two refresh, as expected.

 ### Test if working
 Start the cluster as mentioned before and point the browser to http://localhost:8080.
 You should see a json with a visits counter that is incremented every second page refresh, indicating that we are hitting different webservers behind the load balancer.